 - When buying just the plug; make sure it’s actually universal and not just for a specific continent or country.
 Yes those exist and you’re basically robbing yourself if you buy one of those..
 If you ask me.

 - Having the two in one option as in the plug + transformer; they do exist separately but again why rob yourself?

 - Whether the adapter has USB ports so you can use it to charge your phone as well, even though your phone has it’s own frequency adapter which (most) laptops do too, it’s still handy to have especially when there are not many outlets around.

 2. Portable Phone Charger

 I love wandering around.
 Another way of saying this is; I get lost on purpose.
 Hey, don’t judge me, it makes for some interesting situations!
 Anyways, if and when I actually do get lost I use maps on my phone which drains the battery a lot.
 Doing that in combination with taking pictures on my phone usually means that by the end of the day I would be out of battery.
 The easy solution for that is a portable phone charger.
 I personally invested in one that is capable of charging my phone three times or my laptop once.
 Why, you ask?
 Well, you have to charge the portable charger as well and that is a little factor I tend to forget.
 Oops!

 When buying my portable charger I paid special attention to the following features:

 - The size of the charger; usually the more times it can charge your phone the bigger it is.
-I wanted on that I could take with me at night as well, so the smaller the better.
+I wanted one that I could take with me at night as well, so the smaller the better.